-Greyhound Predictor Software Version 2.0 allows for four types of racing pace to be simulated:
+Greyhound Predictor Software Version 2.0 allows four types of racing pace to be simulated:

 All dogs will have their own individual style of racing, this is best illustrated by observing a greyhound's pace in a race!

-Early Pace - This type of greyhound pace produces very quick sectional times as these dogs reach top speeds in the very early stages of a race.
-These 'fast breakers' perform best when allowed to lead "on the bunny" from the start and rely on a clear run in-order to set an unassailable lead!
+Early Pace - This type of greyhound pace produces exceptionaly quick sectional times, as these dogs reach top speeds in the early stages of a race.
+These 'fast breakers' perform best when allowed to dictate a race "on the bunny" from the start and rely on a clear run to set an unassailable lead!
 Although, early paced dogs inevitably tire and may fade dramatically in the closing stages!

-Middle Pace - Dogs with this running style are seen to their very best effect when accelerating along the backstraights in the middle-stages of a race.
-Although, they often find themselves racing closely surrounded by other dogs in a tightly packed field and for this reason are more prone to interference then other pace types and maybe impeded or forced to check when challenging at the 1st or 3rd bends!
+Middle Pace - Dogs with this running style are seen to best effect accelerating along the backstraights in the middle-stages of a race.
+Although, they often find themselves closely surrounded by other dogs racing in a tightly packed field and for this reason are more prone to interference then other pace types and maybe impeded or forced to check when challenging at the 1st or 3rd bends!

-Finishing Pace - All 'staying dogs' show their best running when gaining ground towards the end of a race and subsequently benefit when trouble occurs amongst the pace-setters.
-Although, 'finishers' will have to pass all the dogs in-front of them and can often be hampered or forced to run wide!
-Most 'puppies' finishing fast in races will in time be stepped up in distance, as will most dogs better suited to longer races.
+Finishing Pace - All 'stayers' show their best running when making ground towards the latter stages of a race and subsequently benefit when trouble occurs amongst the leaders!
+Although, 'finishers' have to pass all of the dogs in-front of them and therefore can often be hampered or forced to run wide!
+Most 'puppies' running-on late will in time be stepped up in distance, as will most dogs better suited to longer trips.

-All Round Pace - These hounds maintain a 'strong gallop' throughout a race.
-Although, sometimes this may be considered a little one paced!
+All Round Pace - These hounds generally maintain a 'strong gallop' throughout a race.
+Although, this may sometimes be considered a little one paced!

 Now check your raceform.

-To Know a dog's pace type, you must literally read between the race formlines, as there is no specific statistic or racing-data that informs this.
+To Know a dog's pace type, you must literally read between the race form-lines, as there is no specific statistic or racing-data that will inform you.
 However, clues are given and basically there are three ways to calculate a greyhound's pace:

 1 - Studying Sectional Times - You should always try to compare 'sectional times' run on the same date and over the same track distance as this will generally inform you which greyhounds are fast, average or slow away in the first few seconds of a race.

-In Australia, some of the world's finest stadiums or "city tracks" sometimes supply 3 split times: the initial run to the bend, the approximate 1/2 way clockings and 'coming home' or 'home run' sectional measured to a 1000/second from the top of the back-stretch to the winning line maybe stated.
+In Australia, some of the world's finest stadiums or "city tracks" supply 3 split times: the initial run to the bend, the approximate 1/2 way clockings and the 'coming home' or 'home run' sectional measured to an accuracy of a 1000/second from the top of the back-stretch to the winning line are stated.

 2 - Reading Race Remarks - The following comments indicate pace-type: